Los Angeles Restraining Orders Lawyer

 Civil Harassment Restraining Order

 While family members can seek a domestic violence restraining order, people with different relationships, like neighbors, friends, co-workers, may seek protection from the court through a civil harassment restraining order.
+Protective orders allow the court to specifically define what is considered acceptable contact between spouses, often including children.

 A civil harassment restraining order can be granted if someone alleges harassment based upon unlawful violence, a credible threat of violence, or a knowing and willful course of conduct directed at a specific person that seriously alarms, annoys or harasses the person while serving no legitimate purpose.
 This can even include emails, texts, phone calls, or stalking.

 Our attorneys are experienced with both obtaining and defending against restraining orders.
 If have been harassed and need a restraining order against someone, our experienced attorneys can guide you through the whole process.
-If you have been served with a temporary restraining order and your actions do not fit within the categories abbove, our attorneys can prepare to defend the matter in court against a permanent restraining order.
+If you have been served with a temporary restraining order and your actions do not fit within the categories above, our attorneys can prepare to defend the matter in court against a permanent restraining order.

 Domestic Violence Restraining Order